pulimeng/eToxPred/README.md

 # Usage:

 The software package contains 2 parts:
-1. SAscore calculation (in the folder SAscore)
+1. SAscore calculation
-2. Toxicity prediction (in the folder toxicity)
+2. Toxicity prediction

 To use the trained models for predictinos:
 1. Download and extract the package.